lightpack/docs/rate-limiter.md

 ## Usage

-You may create an instance of Lock class:
+You may create an instance of `Limiter` class:

 ```php
 $limiter = new Lightpack\Utils\Limiter;